Generic name: methylprednisolone (oral) [ METH-il-pred-NIS-oh-lone ]

-Brand Name: Medrol, Medrol Dosepak, MethylPREDNISolone Dose Pack
+Brand names: Medrol, Medrol Dosepak, MethylPREDNISolone Dose Pack

 stomach ulcers, ulcerative colitis, or diverticulitis;

-Wear a medical alert tag or carry an ID card stating that you take methylprednisolone.
+Wear a medical alert tag or carry an ID card stating that you take MethylPREDNISolone Dose Pack.
 Any medical care provider who treats you should know that you take steroid medication.

 Store at room temperature away from moisture and heat.